Last updated on November 15th, 2023 at 12:40 pm

-Thai Vs. Cambodian Vs. Lao.
+Thai Vs. Khmer Vs. Lao.
 Are These Three Languages Similar?

-Comparing Thai and Lao is much easier than comparing Thai with Cambodian because Thai and Lao both come from the Kra-dai family.
-Amazingly if you go to Northeast Thailand, you’ll find a language called Isan, which is a Lao dialect but can also be understood by Thai speakers.
+Comparing Thai and Lao is much easier than comparing Thai with Khmer because Thai and Lao both come from the Kra-dai family.
+Amazingly, if you go to Northeast Thailand, you’ll find a language called Isan, which is a Lao dialect but can also be understood by Thai speakers.

 A good way to conceptualize the difference is to think of Thai and Lao as the difference between British English and American English, whereas Khmer would be more like French.